Special education services

 ESC Region XIII's leadership project, Texas Statewide Leadership for Autism, provides a mechanism to access training, technical assistance, support and resources for educators who serve students with autism.
 This project also provides useful information (including a training series), for parents, families, community members and professionals serving students with autism.
 Visit the Texas Statewide Leadership for Autism Training website for more information.

 ESC Region II sponsors and organizes the annual Texas State Autism Conference.
 The conference features nationally-known experts and speakers on autism and provides continuing education for educators, parents and service providers.
-Click here for information on the 2012 conference.

 top of page